 More and more Africans are getting a Taste of Coffee that was Born and Grown in Africa.

 Africa is the Birthplace of Coffee: Coffee Born and Grown in Africa.
 People worldwide greet a new day with a hot cup of steaming Coffee.
 It is that second sunrise for most.
-There is nothing like a flavorful cup of morning joe, and the aroma gets us going.
+There is nothing like a flavorful cup of morning joe; the aroma gets us going.

-Many think that Coffee comes from South America, some faraway island-like Sumatra, Java, or other Asian countries, not knowing that the Birthplace of Coffee is Africa.
+Many think that Coffee comes from South America, some faraway islands like Sumatra, Java, or other Asian countries, not knowing that the Birthplace of Coffee is Africa.
 Coffee was Born and Grown in Africa.
-The indigenous Robusta variety is found in Uganda, and the indigenous Arabica variety is found in Ethiopia.
+The indigenous Robusta variety is found in Uganda, and the indigenous Arabica variety is in Ethiopia.